-We must balance our growth with our strategic plan and the associated price tags for meeting our goals.
-We are focused on accountability and staying affordable and accessible to all qualified students who want to be Volunteers.
-And once they are here, we commit resources to help our students success and graduate in four years without the burden of debt.
+We remain focused on balanced growth, guided by our strategic planning, as we weigh the costs associated with meeting our goals against our resolve to remain affordable and accessible to all qualified students.
+Once they are here, we commit resources to help our students succeed and graduate in four years without the burden of debt.
 Specific improvements to resources are significant:

 - Phase one of the Student Union opened in summer 2015, bringing with it an expanded book and technology store, more dining options, and a wonderful new space for our Center for Career Development.
-When phase two is complete, the new union will enhance services for our students and the entire community through a larger auditorium/performance venue; additional meeting space; a much larger ballroom.
+When phase two is complete, the new union will enhance services for our students and the entire community through a larger auditorium/performance venue, additional meeting spaces, and a much larger ballroom.

-- The Fred D. Brown Jr. Residence Hall is set to open in fall 2014.
-The new hall will house 700 men and women and will integrate today’s technology with an environmentally conscious living space.
+- The Fred D. Brown Jr. Residence Hall opened in fall 2014.
+It houses about 700 undergraduates and integrates current technology with an environmentally conscious living space.

 - The John D. Tickle Engineering Building opened in August 2013.
-It includes classrooms, seminar rooms, laboratories, a lecture theatre, and a pedestrian footbridge that improves access to the Hill from Neyland Drive.
+It includes classrooms, seminar rooms, laboratories, a lecture theater, and a pedestrian footbridge that improves access to the Hill from Neyland Drive.

 - The Natalie L. Haslam Music Center opened in August 2013.
 The School of Music’s new state-of-the-art facility includes a 400-seat recital hall, music library, rehearsal rooms, practice rooms, and a sound recording and mixing studio.

 Visit the Cone Zone website for a full listing of current infrastructure improvements.

 UT Knoxville received nearly $235 million in private and corporate gifts during the 2015 fiscal year, making it the most successful fundraising year in our history.